MarkMa512/tech-stack/rust/rust_basic.md

 ## Structs
 `Struct` is a custom data type that allows you to group named fields of different types into a single type.
 To create a struct, use the `struct` keyword.
 To access a field of a struct, use the `.` operator.
 To create an instance of a struct, use the `struct_name { field_name: value, ... }` syntax.

+Note: The `struct` keyword is used to create a struct, and the `struct_name { field_name: value, ... }` syntax is used to create an instance of a struct.
+Also, when defining or instantiating a struct, the fields must be separated by commas.

 ```rust
 struct Color{
     red: u8, // u8: unsigned 8-bit integer, 0 - 255